ANIMAL HEALTH, WELFARE, AND THE FIVE DOMAINS

 Farmers and ranchers are responsible for providing conditions and treatment for their animals that promote a positive mental state.1

-On-farm Standard Operating Procedures (SOPs) ensures farm workers know how to care for animals.
+On-farm Standard Operating Procedures (SOPs) ensure farm workers know how to care for animals.

 ADVANCING ANIMAL WELFARE TOGETHER